13 MIN READ

 Trial Objective

-In Western Kansas and Eastern Colorado, the high soil pH is caused by excess lime from high calcium carbonate concentrations in the soil parent material, which often comes from eroded sidehills and cut areas in fields.
-The objective of this ongoing trial is:
+In Western Kansas and Eastern Colorado, high soil pH is caused by excess lime from high calcium carbonate concentrations in the soil parent material, which often comes from eroded sidehills and cut areas in fields.

-• To determine the visual and potential yield* response of a range of different corn products to high pH (7.6 to 8.5) soils.
+The objective of this ongoing trial is to determine the visual and potential yield response of 20 Channel® brand corn products to high pH (7.6 to 8.5) soils.

 Research Site Details

-• very dark green = 2
+• very dark green foliage = 2

-• pale-yellow color = 8
+• pale-yellow color foliage = 8

-• Each product was replicated 4 times.
+• Each plot was 4 rows wide x 27.5 feet long.
+Each product was replicated 4 times.

-• Soil pH was determined by grid sampling each trial area at a 1/10th acre density.
+• Soil pH was determined by grid sampling each trial area at a 1/10 acre density.

 Understanding the Results

-High pH color rating results for the 18 Channel® brand corn products (Table 1).
-Six products were above average and highly recommended, nine were above average and recommended in most situations, one was average and recommended in some situations, and two were below average and not recommended for high pH soils.
 It is important to note that the visual rating scores are just the average taken across the replications in this trial, while the product placement recommendations are from the expertise of local Channel® brand Technical Agronomists and based on multiple years of experience and observations across several fields.
 Though visual ratings are a good indicator of potential performance, previous results are included in the recommendations.
 Channel® brand representatives can help with product placement questions.

 Key Learnings